Protected Species Surveys

 Wildwood Ecology has licensed and experienced ecologists able to undertake all types of dormouse surveys, including nut searches, nest tube surveys and nest box monitoring.

-Wildwood Ecology can undertake a survey of your land (or proposed land purchase) for dormice as part of a Preliminary Ecological Appraisal.
+Our licensed and experienced ecologists can undertake dormouse surveys of your land (or proposed land purchase) as part of a Preliminary Ecological Appraisal or as protected species survey.
 Subsequent detailed surveys to inform appropriate levels of mitigation or compensation for a development licence application can also be performed.

 For further information on our dormouse